 Beresheet will be the first of its competitors to make that goal, even though the competition is over.

-After separating from the SpaceX Falcon 9 rocket Beresheet still has a significant journey.
-The spacecraft will take two to three months to arrive and is expected to make its lunar debut in April.
+After separating from the SpaceX Falcon 9 rocket, Beresheet still had a significant journey.
+The spacecraft will take two to three months to arrive.

 Normally, the journey to the moon takes a few days.
-Due to the small size of the spacecraft, it will orbit Earth three times as its orbits gets wider and closer to the moon.
-When Beresheet is close enough to the moon, it will slow down, and the lunar gravity will pull the spacecraft in.
-Beresheet will then begin an elliptical orbit around the moon several times before it begins the landing process.
+Due to the small size of the spacecraft, it orbited Earth three times as its orbit got wider and closer to the moon.
+When Beresheet was close enough to the moon, it slowed down, and the lunar gravity pulled the spacecraft in on April 4 beginning its official lunar orbit.

 On or after April 11, the spacecraft’s engines will fire, as it must slow from more than 3,730 mph to zero mph as it touches down on the moon’s surface.
 Five meters before Beresheet lands, all engines will shut off and the lander will free-fall for a moment to complete the landing on four legs.